MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Returns the index of the item that the group was added to, or -1 if the operation failed.

 ### Remarks
- This member function emulates the functionality of the [LVM_INSERTGROUP](http://msdn.microsoft.com/library/windows/desktop/bb761103) message, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function emulates the functionality of the [LVM_INSERTGROUP](http://msdn.microsoft.com/library/windows/desktop/bb761103) message, as described in the Windows SDK.

 ##  <a name="clistctrl__insertgroupsorted"></a>  CListCtrl::InsertGroupSorted
  Inserts the specified group into an ordered list of groups.